Jane Vigor

 Jane Vigor (née Goodwin) (1699 – 6 September 1783) (other married names: Ward, Rondeau) was an English letter writer, best known for her "Letters from a Lady, who resided some years in Russia, to her Friend in England ...", written when she was the wife of two successive British residents (ambassadors) to the court of the Empress Anna of Russia.
 Her letters "offer a unique eyewitness account of imperial and expatriate society at Saint Petersburg" in the 1730s.

 Family and early life

-She was born at Graffham in Sussex, England in early 1699, the daughter of Revd.
-George Goodwin (1666–1750) and his wife, Elizabeth, née Sykes.
+Jane Vigor was born at Graffham in Sussex, England in early 1699, the daughter of Revd.
+George Goodwin and his wife, Elizabeth, née Sykes.
 George Goodwin was the rector of Graffham church, having been instituted as such in June 1698.
 Jane Goodwin was baptised at Graffham church on 20 February 1699.